-Port-Louis is the main administrative city and it opens on the harbour.
-It’s the right place to get a real feel of local life: street food, hawkers, the central market, the Champs de Mars horse racing track (2nd world’s oldest!)… The central market has been renovated but the arches at the both entrances have been there since the Victorian times.
+Port Louis is the main administrative city and it opens on the harbour.
+It’s the right place to get a real feel of local life: street food, hawkers, the central market, the Champs de Mars horse-racing track (2nd world’s oldest!)… The central market has been renovated but the arches at both entrances have been there since Victorian times.

-Religions lie at the heart of island life in Mauritius.
-Prominent places of worship like the St. James Cathedral, St. Louis Cathedral, Chapel of Marie Reine de la Paix, Jummah Mosque (the inner courtyard is open to the public from Monday to Thursday except during Ramadan), Kwan Tee Pagoda, Nam Shun Fooy Koon Pagoda, Kaylasson Temple, all located in and around the city centre, allow to get a glimpse of the dimension of traditions present in the local communities.
+Religions lie at the heart of island life in Mauritius and most particularly Port Louis as it is a melting pot of culture and religions.
+Prominent places of worship like the St. James Cathedral, St. Louis Cathedral, Chapel of Marie Reine de la Paix, Jummah Mosque (the inner courtyard is open to the public from Monday to Thursday except during Ramadan), Kwan Tee Pagoda, Nam Shun Fooy Koon Pagoda, Kaylasson Temple, all located in and around the city centre, allow getting a glimpse of the dimension of traditions present in the local communities.

 Who said there was no museum in Mauritius?
 The Photography Museum is our favourite.
 It’s a family-run museum with thousands of collectibles around photography and printing, nicely set in a charming building in the city centre.
 The Postal Museum, the Natural History Museum, the Blue Penny Museum are all located within walking distance from the centre.

 We also recommend Aapravasi Ghat, the Immigration Depot, where more than 500 000 indentured labourers landed before being transported to plantations during the British Empire.